automl/DeepCAVE/main/_sources/converters/index.rst.txt

 .. note::
-    DeepCAVE observes optimizer data on the file system and therefore allows for monitoring of both finished processes and running processes that regularly write new results to disk.
+    DeepCAVE observes optimizer data on the file system and therefore, allows for monitoring of both finished processes and running processes that regularly write new results to disk.

 Adding a Converter